 1. A student is permitted to remediate up to two courses* during the pre-clerkship years, provided one is a Year 1 course* and one is a Year 2 course*.

-4. Remediation of a failed course* in Year 2 occurs during dedicated USMLE STEP 1 study time and must be completed before Transition to Clerkships, or the course* can be repeated when offered during the next academic year.
+3. Remediation of PAL or any failed course* in Year 2 occurs during dedicated USMLE STEP 1 study time and must be completed before Transition to Clerkships, or the course* can be repeated when offered during the next academic year.
 A student request to repeat the course* rather than remediate must be communicated in writing to the dean, student affairs, dean, pre-clerkship curriculum, or their respective designees, and the course* director before the first day of dedicated USMLE STEP 1 study time.

-5. A modified curricular sequence, other than remediation during PAL or USMLE STEP 1 study time, must be approved by the SPC.
+4. A modified curricular sequence, other than remediation during PAL or USMLE STEP 1 study time, must be approved by the SPC.
+A modified curricular sequence could permit a student to take some curricular units out of calendar sequence but would still require a student to successfully complete all required courses*.

-6. A failed remediation or failed repeat of a course* counts as failing a course* a second time, and results in automatic dismissal.
-See Dismissal Policy.
+5. A failed remediation or failed repeat of a course* counts as failing a course* a second time, and results in automatic dismissal.
+See Dismissal and Removal from Academic Environment Policy.

 5. Course* remediation with another course*: